 5. Track Progress of Pesky Impulses.

-That is all we have for today, and thank you so much for stopping in to My Life Experiment.
+Well, that is all we have for today, and thank you so much for stopping in to My Life Experiment.
 What is written here has come from struggle and growth.
-We wish you growth on your path of learning healthy negotiation with your bodily impulses.
-If you enjoyed what you read then I would love for you to do a couple things for us.

 To see our Terms and Conditions click here